skychatorg/skychat/README.md

 | GalleryPluginGroup        | ✅         | Gallery for self-hosted medias |
 | UserDefinedPluginGroup    | ✅         | Custom plugins.
 By default, this plugin group contains no plugin, but any user-created plugin will be held by this instance |

+In private rooms, only core plugins are loaded.

 ### Adding features